Portfolio Risk Management & Hedging Philosophy

 The Fund’s risks aggregate into three distinct layers requiring distinct hedging tools.
 Duration and interest rate risk is sourced primarily from the VMBS MBS segment, with secondary exposure in REIT valuations.
 Credit and housing cycle risk is concentrated in the builder and land segment (DHI, PHM, TOL, FOR), which carry the highest beta to housing starts, absorptions, and median price movements.
 Systemic and financial stress risk affects all three segments simultaneously during periods of banking sector stress, regional credit tightening, or broad equity de-risking.

-ACM’s toolkit spans inverse rate ETFs (TBT, TMF) for duration hedging, ITB put options for builder cycle hedging, REZ short for REIT segment protection, KRE short as a leading indicator and systemic hedge, MBB calls and VMBS margin leverage as yield-enhancing MBS overlays, and Case-Shiller HPI futures for direct home price exposure management.
+ACM’s toolkit spans inverse rate ETFs (TBT, TMF) for duration hedging, ITB put options for builder cycle hedging, REZ short for REIT segment protection, KRE short as a leading indicator and systemic hedge, and Case-Shiller HPI futures for direct home price exposure management.
+Yield-enhancement instruments (MBB Calls, VMBS Margin Leverage, and TMF in easing-cycle deployment) are covered separately on the Yield Enhancement page.

 Tactical Instrument Selection Framework